Use SSH keys in Bitbucket Pipelines

 $ base64 < my_ssh_key

 3: Add the key as a secure variable

 There are security risks associated with passing private SSH keys as repository variables:

 - Secured variables can be retrieved by all users with write access to a repository.

-We recommend that you never pass your own personal SSH key as a variable, but instead generate a new SSH key-pair for Pipelines that easily be disabled if it is compromised.
+We recommend that you never pass your own personal SSH key as an repository variable, but instead generate a new SSH key-pair for Pipelines that easily be disabled if it is compromised.
+It may also be worth using deployment variables, which you can combine with deployment permissions to control access.

 - Copy the base64-encoded private key from the terminal.